sumanthdonthula/Hackathon_Arctic_Snowflake/README.md

 # Prompts

-How to turn the headlights on?
+1.How to turn the headlights on?
-How to change the oil?
+2.How to change the oil?
-Im at 65,000 miles, is there any upcoming maintenance?
+3.Im at 65,000 miles, is there any upcoming maintenance?